SpandanSP/drive_explorer/README.md

 # drive_explorer
-Explore server machine drives and directories using beautiful UI made by using React.js &amp; backend using Node.js
+Explore server drives and directories using beautiful UI made by using React.js &amp; backend using Node.js